Thursday, October 28, 2021

 if that might be what it takes

-that all means nothing.
+all that means nothing.

-and yet the soul scrabbles after such unchained moments,
+the soul scrabbles after unchained moments,

-such unsullied joys,
+unsullied newborn joys,

-so high above the truth of the fall.
+above the truth of the fall.

 =====================